-Since early 2014, at least 20 states have enacted limited laws that were intended to allow patients with intractable seizure disorders — and, in some cases, other medical conditions — to use certain strains of medical cannabis preparations.
-In some cases, those laws were later replaced by or supplemented with comprehensive medical cannabis laws.[1]
+Between 2014 and 2018, at least 20 states enacted limited laws that were intended to allow patients with intractable seizure disorders — and, in some cases, other medical conditions — to use certain CBD-rich medical cannabis preparations.
+In more than half of the states, those CBD or low-THC laws were later replaced by or supplemented with comprehensive medical cannabis laws.[1]

-Unlike the 39 states that have comprehensive medical marijuana laws,[2] these 10 laws only allow strains that are low in THC (which has medical value, including by relieving nausea) and rich in another beneficial compound of marijuana, cannabidiol (CBD).
+Unlike the 40 states that have comprehensive medical marijuana laws,[2] these “low THC” laws only allow strains that are low in THC (which has medical value, including by relieving nausea) and rich in another beneficial compound of marijuana, cannabidiol (CBD).
 Low-THC laws vary widely in their scope.

-While it is commendable that legislators are taking some action to allow medical cannabis preparations, these laws unfortunately leave behind the vast majority of patients who could benefit from medical cannabis.
-Most of the CBD-focused laws exclude patients with intractable pain, cancer, or AIDS-related nausea or wasting, muscle spasms, or any condition other than seizure disorders.
+These laws leave behind the vast majority of patients who could benefit from medical cannabis.
+Most of the low-THC laws exclude patients with chronic pain, cancer, or AIDS-related nausea or wasting, muscle spasms, or any condition other than seizure disorders.
 These limited laws also leave behind patients whose seizures respond only to strains of cannabis with greater quantities of THC.

-However, with the 2018 federal Farm Bill’s legalization of hemp sales and production, the availability of very low-THC products labeled as containing CBD is increasing nationwide.[3]
+Moreover, all but two of the low-THC laws — Georgia and Iowa’s — fail to allow for realistic, in-state access, apart from clinical trials for pharmaceutical drugs.
+With the 2018 federal Farm Bill’s legalization of hemp sales and production, the availability of low-THC products labeled as containing CBD increased nationwide.[3]
 Unfortunately, though, many of the “CBD” products available are untested and largely unregulated.[4]
 Some “CBD” products do not actually contain the amount of CBD that is listed on the label — or any at all — or they may also contain dangerous compounds such as heavy metals.[5]

 Cannabis oil with no more than 5% THC and with at least an equal amount of CBD

 None.
-However, the program leaves behind patients who could benefit from more THC.
+However, the program leaves behind patients who could benefit from more THC or raw, flower cannabis

 Iowa